by • October 7, 2022

-The router strategy consists of a producer producer-router-consumer sequence.
-The producer pushes an event to the router; the router then pushes that event to the consumer; and the consumer eventually uses that data.
-This communication strategy eliminates the problems associated with high polling.
-It also allows the system to scale and fail independently as services are interoperable, however, failure of one doesn’t break the entire system.
+However, alongside this connectivity, event-driven architectures also allow for greater redundancy in an API management strategy.
+This is because the router strategy for event-driven architectures consists of a producer-router-consumer sequence: The producer pushes an event to the router, the router then pushes that event to the consumer, and the consumer eventually uses that data.
+As a result, the failure of a particular service is less likely to break the entire system.

 An API-first approach to development projects speeds time to market and reduces cost through the reuse of APIs.
 With this approach, APIs are treated as “first-class citizens.”
 As such, the API gets developed first.
 The application is then developed off the API.

 An API-first approach minimizes this problem by ensuring that functionality will work in the context of the APIs developed.
-Also, this strategy means development teams can work in parallel.
+This strategy also means development teams can work in parallel.
 Developers can simply develop mock APIs to test dependencies.
 Using this method for system development reduces cost through code reuse.
 It also speeds time to market.